 The Adjusted Expense Ratio is 1.00%.
 The Adviser has contractually agreed to waive fees or reimburse expenses to limit total annual fund operating expenses (excluding management fees, Rule 12b-1 distribution and service fees, acquired fund fees and expenses, interest expenses, and certain extraordinary expenses) to no more than 1.00% of the Fund's average monthly net assets (the "Expense Cap").
 The gross expense ratios for classes I, R, F, & E are 3.17%, 3.42%, 3.17%, and 3.17% respectively.
-The Adviser may recoup waived fees, reimbursed expenses or directly paid expenses if (i) the waived fees, reimbursed expenses or directly paid expenses have fallen to a level below the Expense Cap and (ii) the reimbursement amount does not raise the level of waived fees, reimbursed expenses or directly paid expenses in the month the reimbursement is being made to a level that exceeds the Expense Cap applicable at that time.
+The Adviser may recoup waived fees, reimbursed expenses or directly paid expenses have fallen to a level below the Expense Cap and (ii) the reimbursement amount does not raise the level of waived fees, reimbursed expenses or directly paid expenses in the month the reimbursement is being made to a level that exceeds the Expense Cap applicable at that time.
 These contractual arrangements will remain in effect for at least two years from the effective date of the Fund's registration statement on Form N-2 unless the Fund's Board of Trustees approves their earlier termination.
-The All Seasons Blended Index is comprised of: 40% ICE U.S. Treasury 20+ Year Bond Index which is a benchmark that measures the performance of public obligations of the U.S. Treasury with a remaining maturity of twenty years or more, 30% MSCI World Index which is a stock market index that represents the performance of large and mid-cap equities across 23 developed countries, 15% ICE BofA 1-10 Year U.S. Treasury & Agency Index which is a subset of the broader ICE BofA U.S. Treasury and U.S. government agencies, with a remaining term to final maturity of less than 10 years and greater than or equal to 1 year, 7.5% Bloomberg Commodity Index which is a broadly diversified commodity price index that tracks the prices of futures contracts on physical commodities in the commodity markets and 7.5% SPDR Gold Shares which is the world's largest physically backed gold exchange-traded fund.
+The All Seasons Blended Index is comprised of: 40% ICE U.S. Treasury 20+ Year Bond Index which is a benchmark that measures the performance of public obligations of the U.S. Treasury with a remaining maturity of twenty years or more, 30% MSCI World Index which is a stock market index that represents the performance of large and mid-cap equities across 23 developed countries, 15% ICE BofA 1-10 Year U.S. Treasury & Agency Index which is a subset of the broader ICE BofA U.S. Treasury & Agency Index.
+It is designed to track the performance of U.S. dollar-denominated public debt issued by the U.S. Department of the Treasury and U.S. government agencies, with a remaining term to final maturity of less than 10 years and greater than or equal to 1 year, 7.5% Bloomberg Commodity Index which is a broadly diversified commodity price index that tracks the prices of futures contracts on physical commodities in the commodity markets and 7.5% SPDR Gold Shares which is th